darrylwest/pluggable-webapp/docs/system-diagram.md

 ### Data Request:

-Once the user is authenticated, the REST API's logic proceeds.
+Once the user is authenticated, the RPC API's logic proceeds.
 It references the user in Valkey and verifies authorization using basic roles.

 ## Key Architectural Concepts Highlighted